-This standard sets out requirements which are based on IFRS, but which have important differences between both old UK GAAP and IFRS.
+FRS 102 sets out requirements which are based on IFRS, but which have important differences from both old UK GAAP and IFRS.

 We have helped many businesses with transitioning to FRS 101 and FRS 102, as well as advising numerous companies on the impact of the new accounting and financial reporting requirements.

-For companies transitioning to FRS 101 or FRS 102, we can help you to:
+For companies considering converting to FRS 101 or FRS 102, we can help you to: